 Welcome to Evergreen Valley High School, home of the Cougars.
 Students and parents are very proud of the school's reputation as an academically challenging and high performing school.
-Our current API is 862.
+Our current API is 866.
 Students are well prepared to attend four-year colleges and universities around the country.
-Challenging and rigorous curriculum is enriched by a variety of athletic teams, student clubs and community service organizations.
+Challenging and rigorous curriculum is enriched by a variety of athletic teams, over 100 student clubs and community service organizations.
 An outstanding group of highly qualified teachers work collaboratively to assure that all students reach their full potential.
-The school offers AP courses in Spanish, AP Computer Science, US History, American Government, World History, English Language, English Literature, Chemistry, Biology, Physics, Forensics, Calculus AB and BC, Visual Arts and Business.
-The performing arts department curriculum includes drama, choir, music appreciation, symphonic band, advanced band and marching band.
-World languages include Vietnamese and French as well as Spanish.
+The school offers AP courses in French Language, Spanish Literature, Statistics, Macroeconomics, Computer Science, US History, American Government & Politics, World History, English Language, English Literature, Chemistry, Biology, Physics, Calculus AB and BC, Visual Arts and Business.
+The performing arts department curriculum includes drama, choir, music appreciation, guitar, symphonic band, advanced band and marching band.
+World languages include Vietnamese, Mandarin, French, and Spanish.
 A well rounded, comprehensive, high school experience is waiting for each and every student.